 If it has a rival in the 21st century then I would argue it is the much younger European Union.
 Like the United States and Athens before it, and every human institution or undertaking before or since, Europe is a flawed, human project.
 In recent years we have seen one of its most abject failings in its fragmented and often craven efforts to establish a coherent and effective humanitarian policy in response to the refugee crisis in the Mediterranean.

 And yet: the European Union represents as vital a political project as the United States.
 It too represents one of the great flowerings of human civilisation.
+It has brought enduring peace to a continent that has hitherto been scarred over the centuries by fratricidal war.
 It is an effort by democratic nations to work together on matters of common interest underpinned by the the principles of human rights, democracy and rule of law.
 That is a project that is rare in human history and rare in the contemporary world.
 It is also something that is essential to face the political, environmental, humanitarian and human rights challenges of this fragile and interconnected world.
 So, for all its flaws, this is a project that is worth fighting for, not running away from in search of some mythic past.

 As Jo Cox noted in her maiden speech to Parliament, migration, including the free movement of EU citizens amongst our member states, has immeasurably enhanced the communities and societies that have benefited from it, through a vibrant diversity in food, music and arts as well as business and commerce.

 But this cosmopolitan vision of Europe is anathema to some who instead cling to the same nasty rhetoric that was once used to justify colonialism, but which now is put in the service of a poisonous xenophobic populism.
 This seeks to convince the electorate that the EU and migrants are to blame for social ills that have been the result of domestic policies and failures in government, sometimes perpetrated by the very people scapegoating others